sing-group/seda/seda-docs/source/operations.rst

 Merge
 -----

-This operation allows to merge all the selected input FASTA files into a single output FASTA.
+This operation allows merging all the selected input FASTA files into a single output FASTA.
 The *‘Name’* parameter defines the name for the output file.
 Additionally, you can specify the FASTA format parameters in the *‘Reformat output file’* area (see section :ref:`Reformat file<operations-reformat-file>` to learn more about this formatting).

 .. figure:: images/operations/merge/1.png
    :align: center